Mattress Pads, Protectors, and Toppers: Which Do You Need?

 Have no fear: We're here to help you navigate the land of bedding and its baffling accoutrements.
 Here's what you need to know about mattress pads, protectors, and toppers.

-What it is: A mattress pad is a thin piece of quilted material that covers the surface of your mattress, usually under a fitted sheet.
-A pad is secured with elastic corner straps or a skirt of fabric, also lined with elastic.
+A mattress pad is a thin piece of quilted material that covers the surface of your mattress, usually under a fitted sheet.
+Mattress pads are secured with elastic corner straps or a skirt of fabric, also lined with elastic.

-What it costs: $15-150, depending on the material (a high-quality material like organic cotton will cost you more)
+Mattress pads costs anywhere from $15 to $200, depending on the material (a high-quality material like organic cotton will cost you more).

 - You sweat a lot during the night and want to prevent mattress stains;